neondatabase/website/content/docs/manage/branches.md

 The API method appears as follows when specified in a cURL command.
 The `endpoints` attribute creates a compute endpoint, which is required to connect to the branch.
 A branch can be created with or without an endpoint.
 The `branch` attribute specifies the parent branch.

 <Admonition type="note">
 This method does not require a request body.
-Without a request body, the method creates a branch from the project's `main` branch without an endpoint.
+Without a request body, the method creates a branch from the project's `main` branch, and an endpoint is not created.
 </Admonition>

 ```curl